vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

-MainWindow.fxml - Houses the rest of the fxml in Stackpane
+MainWindow.fxml - Houses the rest of the fxml (commandBox,HelpWindow, etc) in the VBox
+                - also contains the code for the actual menu bar

 CommandBox.fxml - Stackpane where the user writes input